 I was very lucky.
 The executive was a fan of the format and the station and knew I was just starting out.
 He kindly offered advice about things like if you are going to criticize the team and the management of it, come out and meet some of the people, talk to them, ask them questions and then make an opinion.
 He also reminded me that the team and the radio station had a business partnership and that while he nor anyone at the team thought they should be immune to criticism, he suggested I choose my words wisely and keep that business relationship in mind.

 What I came to learn is that you have to analyze what you see and gain insight from the people you talk to.
 You can never make it personal, and you have to be careful about over-generalizing statements.
-Just because we watch Hard Knocks and a lot of games doesn’t make us experts on football or have in-depth knowledge of what goes on behind the scenes.
+Just because we watch Hard Knocks and a lot of games doesn’t make us experts on football or give us in-depth knowledge of what goes on behind the scenes.

 If anything, when Shariff said, “…there was a lot of criticism that you guys didn’t add, didn’t spend and don’t add and don’t spend and are not aggressive enough with some of the problems that are still haunting the Cowboys today that we see play out on the field,” the only part I think someone maybe could question is him saying, “…don’t add and don’t spend and are not aggressive enough with some of the problems that are still haunting the Cowboys today…”